 This gene encodes a bifunctional enzyme that catalyzes the first two steps in the mammalian lysine degradation pathway.
 The N-terminal and the C-terminal portions of this enzyme contain lysine-ketoglutarate reductase and saccharopine dehydrogenase activity, respectively, resulting in the conversion of lysine to alpha-aminoadipic semialdehyde.
 Mutations in this gene are associated with familial hyperlysinemia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AASS Gene

 AASS (Aminoadipate-Semialdehyde Synthase) is a Protein Coding gene.
-Diseases associated with AASS include hyperlysinemia and saccharopinuria.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include oxidoreductase activity and saccharopine dehydrogenase (NAD+, L-glutamate-forming) activity.
+Diseases associated with AASS include Hyperlysinemia, Type I and Saccharopinuria.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Lysine degradation.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and saccharopine dehydrogenase (NAD+, L-glutamate-forming) activity.

 UniProtKB/Swiss-Prot Summary for AASS Gene

 Bifunctional enzyme that catalyzes the first two steps in lysine degradation.
 The N-terminal and the C-terminal contain lysine-ketoglutarate reductase and saccharopine dehydrogenase activity, respectively.